mattcallow/CPC_PICOROM/readme.md

 ### Obtain ROM images
 You will need some CPC ROM images.
 You will also need the picorom.rom file, which is in the firmware directory.
-The ROM images need to be plain ROM dumps, with no additional headers.
-They should be 16384 bytes in size.
 There are many ROM iamges available here https://www.cpcwiki.eu/index.php/ROM_List
-Be careful as some of these images contain an additional header, which you will need to remove first.
+If the PICOROM detects that the ROM file has a AMSDOS header, it will be removed before loading.
 * Copy your ROM images onto the PICOROM USB drive

 As a minimm you will need OS_6128.ROM and BASIC_1.1.ROM.
 You should also add picorom.rom